d1anas0/memory-card-game/readme.md

 - a reset game button
 - countdown timer

+NEXT:
+- use Bootstrap grid, make mobile responsive (portrait and landscape).

 I've several more ideas to add to this, but feel free to suggest them to me as a challenge!

 Thanks for being here - hope you enjoy playing the game!
 Let me know how you went